nshiab/simple-data-analysis/README.md

 // ]

 // To pass the colors as a BufferAttribute,
-// you need to pass your data as one array
+// you need to restructure your data as one array
 // like this [0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, ...]
 // Here's how to get this array. const keys = ["r", "g", "b"]